james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 builder.Services.AddAzureKeyVaultEmulator(vaultUri, secrets: true, keys: true, certificates: false);
 ```

-Now you can create your application using Azure Key Vault as normal, using the Azure clients you injected at runtime:
+Now you can create your application as normal, using the Azure Key Vault clients you injected at runtime:

 ```cs
 private SecretClient _secretClient;